- Brad Weitzel

-Weitzel and his wife, Lori, have been married for over 29 years and are the parents of 18-year-old twins, Layne and Lucas.
-Lucas, who holds the national career prep record for hit-by-pitches (71), is a freshman on Eckerd College’s baseball team.
+Weitzel and his wife, Lori, have been married for over 30 years and are the parents of 19-year-old twins, Layne and Lucas.
+Lucas, who holds the national career prep record for hit-by-pitches (71), attends Santa Fe College, while Layne is a student at UF.

 THE BRAD WEITZEL FILE